What is Shared Drive (Team Drive)?

 Migrate Shared Drive to Google Workspace Easily by MultCloud

-MultCloud provides various useful features for you to choose from: Cloud Transfer, Cloud Sync, Cloud Backup, Remote Upload, Sub-accounts Management, etc. With these excellent features, you can easily transfer data between clouds seamlessly without any data loss.
+MultCloud provides various useful features for you to choose from: Cloud Transfer, Cloud Sync, Cloud Backup, Remote Upload, Sub-accounts Management, etc. With these excellent features, you can easily transfer data between clouds seamlessly without any risk of data loss.

-If you want to do Google Shared Drive to Google Workspace migration with MultCloud, then the “Copy to” function, which is one of the cloud built-in functions like Upload, Download, Cut, Preview, and Rename, is the most suitable one to help you migrate Shared Drive files to Google Workspace at once.
+- If you want to achieve Google Shared Drive to Google Workspace migration with MultCloud, then the “Copy to” function, which is one of the cloud built-in functions like Upload, Download, Cut, Preview, and Rename, is the most suitable one to help you migrate Shared Drive files to Google Workspace at once.

+Method 1.
 Migrate Shared Drive to Google Workspace by “Copy to”

 Step 1.
 Sign up MultCloud for free.

 Step 3.
-Open a Shared Drive in MultCloud, tick the files and folders which you want to migrate from this Shared Drive.
+Open a Shared Drive in MultCloud, and tick the files and folders which you want to migrate from this Shared Drive.

 Step 4.
 Click “Copy to” in the feature bar above, select a user folder of Google Workspace and click “OK”.
 Then the data will be transferred to Google Workspace at once.